Translated by Hilary Keyes

 Photo by yisris on flickr

-The transparent blue-green underground lake Ryūsendō in Iwate prefecture, a legendary home of dragons, is also a famous sight.
+The transparent blue-green underground lake Ryusendo in Iwate, the legendary home of dragons, is also a famous sight.
 Being roughly 120 meters at its deepest and having a visibility of 41.5 meters is what makes Ryūsendō not only the deepest lake in Japan, but one of the clearest lakes in the world.

-For those that are interested in architecture, Tōhoku is full of historical castles, temples and townscapes.
-For example, Hiraizumi city in Iwate prefecture has Chūsonji-Konjikidō, a gorgeous temple ornamented with brilliant gold leaf, also now a World Heritage site.
+Those interested in architecture will be delighted by the many historical castles, temples, and townscapes found in Tohoku.
+For example, Hiraizumi in Iwate is home to Chusonji-Konjikido, a gorgeous temple ornamented with brilliant gold leaf, now a World Heritage site.

 Photo by Yuko Hara on flickr